w3f/polkadot-wiki/docs/learn-comparison-ethereum-2.md

 ---

 Polkadot and Ethereum 2.0 are both sharded blockchain protocols.
-As such, they provide scalability by executing transactions in separate shards and providing a protocol to send messages between shards.
+As such, they provide scalability by executing transactions in separate shards and provide a protocol to send messages between shards.

 ## Model